 “In the early years we used to take the guests into the park ourselves but these days we seem to be too busy looking after all matters of business, so we wait for the animals to come to us… They visit us regularly at the Lodge.”

 Wilson was born in the Southern Province and belongs to the Tonga tribe.
 After completion of his tourism studies in 2001, he worked in different sectors of the tourism industry before joining Kafunta River Lodge in 2005.
-He is in charge of the Reception and reservations and will welcome you upon arrival.
-Wilson is passionate about soccer and regularly organises soccer matches for the Kafunta team.
+Wilson is in charge of most of the admin work at the lodge, along with assisting with overall front office operations.
+His scope of work however extends way beyond the grounds of the lodge.
+He is also the Community Liaison Officer for the Luangwa Safari Association, and being passionate about soccer, he has managed the growth of the various soccer leagues, and is the “go-to” patron of the recently-created Mfuwe Sports Association.

-Izzy was born in French-speaking Belgium but has long left her home country to roam the world working for high end hotels and resorts.
+Izzy was born in French-speaking Belgium but has been roaming the world working for high end hotels and resorts for over 20 years.
 In 2009 she landed in Southern Africa and fell in love with the African bush.
-Dedicated to customer service, Izzy is joining our team as Sales & Reservations Manager while assisting our operational team on site.
-She’ll most likely be found in the office, but also possibly in the hide under the main deck, photographing elephants.
+With an exceptional background in customer service and marketing, she joined us in 2015 as Sales & Reservations Manager.

 Our guides that take you into the bush are extremely well trained and knowledgeable.
 They have all passed the high level Grade 1 safari exams and are qualified to escort walking and driving safaris.
 They will ensure your trip is both safe and interesting.
 With their extensive knowledge they can provide insight into the complex and fascinating world of the African wildlife and habitat as well as local traditions, beliefs and bush remedies as only a traditional, local guide can.